dave-thompson/qmk-modules/switcher/README.md

                                 _______, _______,  _______, _______,
   ),
 ```
-Since his arrow keys are on the same layer as his Switcher key, he'll use those to navigate to the desired window.
-The window will open automatically when he releases the momentary layer key.
+To open Switcher, Anatoly holds down his navigation layer key and taps 'SWTCH'.
+Since his arrow keys are on the same layer, he'll use those to navigate to the desired window.
+As soon as he releases the layer key, the highlighted window will open automatically.

 ```
 SWITCHER_SECONDARY_KEYS(